- Campus Services

 - The computer must have a local Recovery Partition present on the internal hard disk (HDD) or Solid-State Drive (SSD).

-- The user accounts on the computer must have a "secure token" - meaning the account must be created by the Operating System and not created via an automated script.
+- The user accounts on the computer must have a "secure token," meaning they must be created by the Operating System rather than via an automated script.
 Chapman-deployed Macintosh computers that were imaged prior to macOS 10.13 High Sierra do not meet this criterion and will require an IS&T technician to wipe (erase) the internal drive and reinstall the Operating System from scratch.

 Will encryption affect my computer performance?

-FileVault encryption and/or encrypted hard drive data, in general, can have some effect on overall computer performance.
+FileVault encryption and/or encrypted hard drive data can, in general, affect overall computer performance.
 Because FileVault is built into the macOS Operating System, Apple claims that any performance hit is negligible and should be unnoticeable for most users.

 If my hard drive fails, can I retrieve my data?

 It is always advisable to back up your data.
-It is recommended that you save your data to a cloud service such as Dropbox or Google Drive (and not to the Desktop or Documents folder on your computer); free Dropbox and Google Drive accounts are available by logging in to these services with your Chapman network credentials.
+It is recommended that you save your data to a cloud service such as Dropbox or Google Drive (not to the Desktop or Documents folder on your computer).
+Free Dropbox and Google Drive accounts are available by logging in to these services with your Chapman network credentials.

-In addition, Chapman offers an online backup program that can back up your entire computer any time it is connected to the internet called Code42 CrashPlan.
-If it is not already installed, you can install this program via the Self-Service application, or by contacting the Service Desk to have Code42 CrashPlan installed.
+In addition, Chapman offers an online backup program called Code42 CrashPlan that can back up your entire computer whenever it is connected to the internet.
+If it is not already installed, you can install this program via the Self-Service application or by contacting the Service Desk to have Code42 CrashPlan installed.

-Should your hard drive fail, it can be very costly to recover your data.
+Should your hard drive fail, recovering your data can be very costly.
 A backup is your best option for recovery.

 Did you know?